baijum/selenium-python/source/api.rst

   - current_url

-    URL of the current loaded page.
+    URL of the currently loaded page.

     Usage::

       driver.current_url

-Here is an example for a method:
+Here is an example of a method:

   - close()